1971 Houston Astros season: September

+Strikeout records in a doubleheader: J. R. Richard's 15-strikeout debut

-Astros pitching displayed a record performance on September 5 during a doubleheader at Candlestick Park.
-In the opener, Jack Billingham tossed a five-hit, 1–0 shutout with 11 strikeouts and a game score of 86 over the Gitants.
+Astros pitching fired a record performance on September 5 during a doubleheader at Candlestick Park.
+In the opener, Jack Billingham tossed a five-hit, 1–0 shutout with 11 strikeouts and a game score of 86 over the Giants.
 Making his major league debut during the second game on September 5, J. R. Richard struck out 15 Giants on the way to firing another complete game.
 Richard's final strikeout victim was Hal Lanier, also the final out of the contest, to finish off a 5–3 Astros triumph.
-This contest garnered a 75 game score for Richard.
-His 15-strikeout effort tied a record for a Major League debut first established in 1954 by Karl Spooner of the Brooklyn Dodgers.
-The 26 combined strikeouts during the twinbill set a new MLB record.
+This contest garnered a 75-game score for Richard.
+His 15-strikeout effort remained his permanent career-high, (Note: Richard subsequently matched his 15-strikeout performance twice during the 1979 campaign, on August 3 and September 21.) while tying a record for a Major League debut first established in 1954 by Karl Spooner of the Brooklyn Dodgers.
+The 26 combined strikeouts by Billingham and Richard during the twinbill set a new MLB record.

+Rest of September

+Facing a 4–1 deficit to the Atlanta Braves on September 15, manager Harry Walker inserted right-handed prospect Larry Yount to pitch the ninth inning.
+His major league debut, Félix Millán was the first batter of the inning.
+Before he could throw his first pitch, Yount's elbow became sore, whom Walker replaced with veteran Jim Ray.
+Yount, who never made another major league appearance, became the first to appear in a game without any officially scored plays being completed.
+Atlanta prevailed over Houston, 4 to 2, led by Phil Niekro (14–12), who tossed a four-hit complete game, defeating Houston's Jack Billingham (8–15).
+Billingham surrendered Hank Aaron's 44th home run of the season.

+The Astros turned their second triple play of the season on September 17, during the second inning while hosting the Cincinnati Reds.

+On September 24, Ken Forsch established an individual club record by working 13 innings.
+Forsch surrendered six hits, one run, and struck out eight.
+(Note: Don Wilson matched the record with a 13-inning complete game on September 7, 1972.)